creativescala/creative-scala/src/pages/generative/exercises.md

 ```
 </div>

-Now create a parametric function, like we did in the previous chapter.
+Now create a parametric function, like we did in a previous chapter.
 You could use the rose function (the function we explored previously) or you could create one of your own devising.
 Here's the definition of rose.

 ```tut:silent:book
 def rose(k: Int): Angle => Point =